ignaciolista/portfolio/README.md

   * gained hands-on experience by testing web and mobile applications at work and for educational purposes mostly.

 __API testing__
-  * know the difference between SOAP and REST APIs.
   * gained experience through manual testing of APIs a little bit at work and mostly for educational purposes.

 __Exploratory testing__